-In addition, underground cables and wires might be located underground near a transformer, so you should call the national digging alert hotline at 811 before digging as part of any landscaping project.
-Utilities will send workers to mark the locations of underground wires, cables and pipes.
+In addition, underground cables and wires might be located underground near a transformer, which can pose a safety risk if your landscaping involves digging.
+Call the national digging alert hotline at 811 before digging as part of any landscaping project.
+The proper utility company will send workers to mark the locations of underground wires, cables and pipes.

-If you just want to hide the transformer and aren't concerned about it blending it with the landscape, install fencing or another type of screen.
+If you just want to hide the transformer and aren't concerned about it blending it with the landscape, install fencing or another type of screen around it.
 Picket fencing that is as tall as the transformer can hide the box from view and add charm to the yard.
 For an even more decorative look, put up lattice panels around the transformer or build a wooden box to slip over it.

 If you don't just want to conceal the transformer but help it disappear into the landscape, creating a screen with plants is one effective option.
-Hedges such as emerald arborvitate (Thuja occidentalis 'Emerald,' hardy in U.S. Department of Agriculture hardiness zones 3 through 7) and north privet (Ligustrum x ibolium, hardy in USDA zones 4 through 8) create an effective screen.
+Plants such as emerald green arborvitae (Thuja occidentalis 'Smaragd,' hardy in U.S. Department of Agriculture hardiness zones 4 through 8) and north privet (Ligustrum x ibolium, zones 4-8) create an effective screen.

 Create a Distraction